Bio

 Bruce met a folksinger while out for dinner one night in early '68 and talked the artist into letting Bruce sit in with him.
 Bruce lived nearby, so ran home to get his guitar.
 This was a milestone for Bruce, as he suddenly realized he could play with, "the big boys".
 He jammed that night and several other nights and started finding he loved performing and playing his guitar in front of an audience.
 The gracious folksinger was Jon Cook.

-In '68, Bruce lucked into an introduction with Bobby Simms, formerly of The Rotary Connection.
+In '69, Bruce lucked into an introduction with Bobby Simms, formerly of The Rotary Connection.
 Bobby's girlfriend Delores, worked with Bruce's girlfriend Laurie Kohlberg at Kohlberg Theaters.
 Rotary Connection had disbanded, and Bobby was playing solo on Rush Street in Chicago.
 Bruce ended up playing with him as a duet at clubs all over the north side, and this is where he learned how to be an accompanist.
 He also learned what it was like to gig!
-His role was to play lead licks on the 6 string acoustic while Bobby played 12 string, or sometimes Bruce would play rhythm wile Bobby played bass.
+His role was to play lead licks on the 6 string acoustic while Bobby played 12 string, or sometimes Bruce would play rhythm while Bobby played bass.
 And all the while Bobby sang so soulfully with his big voice.

 Bruce played with many of the great blues stars back then, including Buddy Guy, Jimmy Reed, Hound Dog Taylor, Moose Walker, Freddy Below, Buddy Scott, and was a regular at Willie Dixon's Sunday jam at The Queen Bee Lounge at 74th and Stony Island Avenue.
+Bruce always appreciated the rapport he had with these great blues artists.
+Many of them were mentoring types and were willing to help a young artist.
+Sam Lawhorn and Bruce spent many hours at the bar at the old Checkerboard, discussing everything from guitar to the Blackstone's...

 Bruce played with The Mark Hannon Blues Band during the early to mid 70's, then in 1974 met his future wife Mary.
 Bruce and Mary had two boys, Robert and Daniel.
 Bruce focused on his career in the graphic arts, and stopped playing out live, except occasional jaunts downtown to sit in with Hannon, or with Betsy & the Boneshakers.
 During this period, Bruce got into writing music, and started accumulating recording gear, learning bass, drums and piano more, and started multi-tracking.
 First by bouncing 2 stereo cassette recorders back and forth to get 4 tracks, and eventually getting an Otari 8 track and a good board.
 Today Bruce records on a Roland VS-2480DVD 24 track digital recorder.

 He did play professionally again in the early 80's in Terry Dickerson's band, Hot Ice.
 He also played drums briefly in a '50's band.
 Bobby Wolf and George Healy joined Bruce in his studio later in the decade and produced some unique experimental music.
 A few years later, when Bruce owned a small ad agency and Tony Taylor was working for him, they formed a band, The Hava Bros.
 The band had Bobby Wolf on synth guitar, Tony singing and playing keyboard, Steve Jennings on bass, Bruce on guitar, and Eric Duke on drums.
-The band didn't gig alot, but when they did, they created an awesome brand of funky music.
+The band didn't gig a lot, but when they did, they created an awesome brand of funky music.

 The early 90's marked the beginning of Bruce's most prolific period of creativity with his writing.
 He wrote song after song in many different genres.
-There were swampy blues, jazz instrumentals, schmaltzy ballads, latin funk, folkie-rockers, classical movie themes...whatever struck him at the time.
+There were swampy blues, jazz instrumentals, schmaltzy ballads, Latin funk, folkie-rockers, classical movie themes...whatever struck him at the time.
 As time went on, he became better at the recording process, and the demo's of his originals started sounding richer and more professional.
 He also was becoming a better songwriter and lyricist, and soon would write, arguably his best stuff.

 He then got the bug to play out live again and have his own band.
 The goal was to get some good players and play some blues and soul music, and then start doing his original compositions.
 He found the right guys and The Bruce Williams Blues Orchestra was born.